Avista Corporation research snapshot

 DimensionConclusionConfidence

 Business qualityAvista provides essential electric and natural gas service across eastern Washington, northern Idaho, parts of Oregon, and Juneau, Alaska.
-Demand is driven by population growth, economic development, and reliability needs in the Inland Northwest.High
+Demand is tied to population growth, reliability needs, and economic development in the Inland Northwest.High

 MoatThe moat comes from regulated service territories, hydroelectric and thermal generation assets, transmission and distribution infrastructure, and long-standing regulatory relationships.
 Returns are set by regulators, limiting open-ended pricing power.High

-AI confidenceDescriptive confidence is high because SEC filings and Yahoo Finance data are available and consistent.
-Return confidence is medium because rates, hydro conditions, data-center demand conversion, interest rates, and financing assumptions drive the stock outcome.High data confidence
+AI confidenceDescriptive confidence is high because SEC filings and Yahoo Finance data are consistent.
+Return confidence is medium because wildfire costs, rate case outcomes, data-center load, hydro conditions, and interest rates drive the stock outcome.High data confidence

 AVA AI stock forecast